mafumeade/portfolio/resume/resume.md

     -   Collaborating as a team using an Agile development methodology to produce web applications
     -   Daily tasks include writing business logic and layout in Radient360's internal configuration language, as well as contributing the the underlying application framework written in Javascript using React/NodeJS
     -   Built an internal web app which showcases and provides documentation for components available in Radient360's framework
+    -   Built a tool which allows developers to build and test data pipelines

 ### Software Developer Intern at ClearRisk: September - December 2018